-Dr. Raymer is a core clinical faculty member at Bastyr Center for Natural Health, supervising students in naturopathic family medicine including the ADHD Wellness specialty shift.
+Dr. Raymer is a core clinical faculty member at Bastyr Center for Natural Health, supervising students in naturopathic family medicine including the Brain and Emotions Wellness specialty shift.
 She has been practicing clinical medicine for 15 years, first in conventional psychiatry (general and child and adolescent) and currently in naturopathic medicine.

 Dr. Raymer's special clinical interests include general family practice and neurological and mental health.
 The treatment modalities she uses include nutrition and lifestyle approaches, homeopathy and botanical medicine.